Apollo1840/StudyTimeBoard/README.md

     python app.py

 to start a server locally. go to `http://0.0.0.0:5555/` to view the main page of thie web app.

+### todo:

+- add this_week time board and put it before the whole time board.
+- show the study king of today.
+- combine bootstrap (component-wise develop of the web app)

 ## Live demo